 The number of sanction decisions reflects the number of JSA claimants.
-As such, over the last year the number of decisions per month has been declining with a small rise in the last quarter.
+As such, over the last year the number of decisions per month has been declining.
 DWP are looking to enhance the information we make available on the relationship between these two volumes.